wjchoi100/image_classification_and_object_detection/README.md

 **Task 2 - Object Detection**
 - Images of Norwich Terriers were annotated using the RoboFlow application
-- Changed size of images to 299 x 299 pixels
+- Changed size of images to 640 x 640 pixels
-- Normalized pixel values to 0~1
+- Employed data augmentation techniques to apply various random transformations to the original images, generating new training samples.

 ## EDA (Task 1 - Image Classification)
 - The average number of images per breed is around 69 images, with the minimum of 50 and maximum of 100 images